digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

 type: Opaque
 ```

-## Step 4 - Sealed Secrets Controller Private Key Backup
+## Step 7 - (optional) Create a Sealed Secrets Controller Private Key Backup

-If you want to perform a `manual backup` of the private and public keys, you can do so via:
+If you want to perform a manual backup of the private and public keys, you can do so via:

 ```shell
 kubectl get secret -n flux-system -l sealedsecrets.bitnami.com/sealed-secrets-key -o yaml > master.key